Back to Blog

 General AI Literacy (Relevant to Almost All Roles)

-- Prompt engineering — writing clear, effective prompts to get useful output from AI tools.
-If you have developed systematic approaches, it is worth mentioning.
+• Prompt engineering— writing clear, effective prompts to get useful output from AI tools.
+If you have developed systematic approaches to prompting (few-shot examples, chain-of-thought instructions, structured output requests), it is worth mentioning.

-- AI-assisted writing and editing — using tools like ChatGPT, Claude, or Gemini to draft, edit, summarise, or restructure content.
+• AI-assisted writing and editing— using tools like ChatGPT, Claude, or Gemini to draft, edit, summarise, or restructure content.
+Note: listing this skill implies you can also identify and correct AI errors and apply editorial judgement.

-- AI-assisted research and synthesis — using AI tools to summarise large volumes of information or identify patterns in unstructured text.
+• AI-assisted research and synthesis— using AI tools to summarise large volumes of information, compare sources, or identify patterns in unstructured text.

 Data and Analysis

-- AI-assisted data analysis — using tools like ChatGPT Code Interpreter or Claude for data exploration and chart generation.
+• AI-assisted data analysis — using tools like ChatGPT Code Interpreter, Julius AI, or Claude for data exploration and chart generation.

-- Automated reporting — using AI tools to generate regular reports from structured data.
+• Automated reporting — using AI tools to generate regular reports or dashboards from structured data.

 Marketing and Content

-- AI content generation — producing first drafts of copy, social media posts, email sequences, or ad creative.
+• AI content generation — using tools to produce first drafts of copy, social media posts, email sequences, or ad creative.

-- AI image generation — Midjourney, DALL-E, Adobe Firefly.
+• AI image generation — Midjourney, DALL-E, Adobe Firefly for creative projects, presentations, or marketing materials.

-- Personalisation at scale — using AI to tailor content for audience segments.
+• Personalisation at scale — using AI to tailor content or messaging for audience segments.

 Engineering and Technical

-- AI model evaluation — designing and running evaluations for AI performance, safety, and reliability.
+• AI model evaluation — designing and running evaluations for AI model performance, safety, and reliability.

 How to List AI Skills on Your Resume